marianosimone/take-a-look/quotes.md

 Robert M. Pirsig, "Zen and the Art of Motorcycle Maintenance"

+> Quality . . . you know what it is, yet you don't know what it is.
+But that's self-contradictory.
+But some things are better than others, that is, they have more quality.
+But when you try to say what the quality is, apart from the things that have it, it all goes poof!
+There's nothing to talk about.
+But if you can't say what Quality is, how do you know what it is, or how do you know that it even exists?
+If no one knows what it is, then for all practical purposes it doesn't exist at all.
+But for all practical purposes it really does exist…
+Why else would people pay fortunes for some things and throw others in the trash pile?
+Obviously some things are better than others... but what's the betterness?...
+So round and round you go, spinning mental wheels and nowhere finding anyplace to get traction.
+What the hell is Quality?
+What is it?

+Robert M. Pirsig, "Zen and the Art of Motorcycle Maintenance"

+> What you're up against is the great unknown, the void of all Western thought.
+You need some ideas, some hypotheses.
+Traditional scientific method, unfortunately, has never quite gotten around to say exactly where to pick up more of these hypotheses.
+Traditional scientific method has always been, at the very best, 20-20 hindsight.
+It's what you think you know, but it can't tell you where you ought to go, unless where you ought to go is a continuation of where you were going in the past.
+Creativity, originality, inventiveness, intuition, imagination -- "unstuckness" in other words - are completely outside its domain...

+Robert M. Pirsig, "Zen and the Art of Motorcycle Maintenance"

 > If you are tempted to reveal
 > A tale to you someone has told
 > About another, make it pass